timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE I-ESTABLISHMENT, POWERS, DUTIES, AND ADMINISTRATION/CHAPTER 03-COMPOSITION AND ORGANIZATION/CHAPTER 03-COMPOSITION AND ORGANIZATION.md

 * (b) UNMANNED AIRCRAFT SYSTEM DEFINED.—In this section, the term "unmanned aircraft system" has the meaning given that term in section 331 of the FAA Modernization and Reform Act of 2012 (49 U.S.C.
 40101 note).

+* (c) FUNDING FOR CERTAIN ENHANCED CAPABILITIES.—In each of fiscal years 2020 and 2021, the Commandant may provide additional funding of $5,000,000 for additional long-range maritime patrol aircraft, acquired through full and open competition.

 ### §320.
 Coast Guard Junior Reserve Officers' Training Corps
 * (a) ESTABLISHMENT.—The Secretary of the department in which the Coast Guard is operating may establish and maintain a Junior Reserve Officers' Training Corps, organized into units, at public and private secondary educational institutions.